Cooper Hummel Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- The Guardians are sending Civale (1-0) to make his second start of the season.
+- Plesac (0-0) gets the start for the Guardians, his second of the season.

-- In his last appearance on Sunday, the right-hander threw seven scoreless innings against the Seattle Mariners while surrendering two hits.
+- His last time out was on Tuesday against the Oakland Athletics, when the righty threw one inning, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.